DIBgram/tdweb/README.md

 ## Installation
 As usual, add npm tdweb package into your project:
 ```
-npm install tdweb
+npm install @dibgram/tdweb
 ```

-All files will be installed into `node_modules/tdweb/dist/` folder.
+All files will be installed into `node_modules/@dibgram/tdweb/dist/` folder.
 For now, it is your responsibility to make those files loadable from your server.
 For example, [telegram-react](https://github.com/evgeny-nadymov/telegram-react) manually copies these files into the `public` folder.
 If you know how to avoid this problem, please tell us.